Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 Celebrity Fit Club: Men vs. Women

-From 2005 through September 2006, Locke was signed with Ford Models.
+From 2005 through September 2006, Locke was signed with Ford Models' 14+ Division.
 She has appeared on the covers of the July 2005 issue of Figure magazine and the summer 2007 issue of UneQ magazine.
-She is a plus-size model and former spokesperson for Lane Bryant and Seven7 Jeans.
-She also had a lingerie line with Lane Bryant's sister company, Cacique.
-In December 2006, Locke signed a deal with Jenny Craig.
+She has also been a former spokesperson for Lane Bryant and Seven7 Jeans.

 Business career

-In 1999, Locke enrolled at Belmont University and graduated in August 2001 with a Bachelor's degree of Business Administration in Marketing.
-In December 2006, Locke, with partners Eric Kupferberg, Liam Harvey and Jim Stake, opened the Croton Creek Steakhouse & Wine Bar.
-It is located in Croton Falls, New York.
+In 1999, Locke enrolled at Belmont University and graduated in August 2001 with a Bachelor's degree of Business Administration in Management.
+In December 2006, Locke, with partners Eric Kupferberg, Liam Harvey and Jim Stake, opened the Croton Creek Steakhouse & Wine Bar, located in Croton Falls, New York.

 Videography